 Southend Pier Railway 'Toastrack' Car

 The Shapeways/Westgate Models Southend Pier/Volks Railway Car is finished in Teak with a BR Wagon Grey roof.
 It is populated with Preiser 1900s figures and mounted on a Kato 9mm gauge tram chassis.
-Seen here hauling the stores van which is a modified Egger-Bahn goods van and now closely (and unintentionally) resembles a Manx Electric Railway van.
+Seen here with the stores van which is a modified Egger-Bahn goods van.

 The End of the Pier Show